Birkenshaw, West Yorkshire

 Birkenshaw is a village in the borough of Kirklees in the county of West Yorkshire, England.
 It lies at the crossroads between the A58 Leeds to Halifax road and the A651 Bradford to Heckmondwike road.
 At the 2011 census, the village was located in the ward of Birstall and Birkenshaw, which had a population 16,298.
-The name of the village derives from Old English and means "Birch Wood".
 Birkenshaw forms part of the Heavy Woollen District.

-Birkenshaw is in the Bradford conurbation and the Bradford postcode area.
-Most landline telephones have the Bradford dialling code (01274), but some use the Leeds prefix (0113).

 It is the site of the headquarters of the West Yorkshire Fire and Rescue Service.

+History

+The name of the village derives from Old English and means "Birch Wood".

+Birkenshaw was formerly a chapelry in the parish of Birstall, in 1894 Birkenshaw became an urban district, on 31 December 1894 Birkenshaw became a civil parish, being formed from the part of the parish of Gomersal in Birkenshaw Urban District, on 1 April 1937 the district was abolished to form the Municipal Borough of Spenborough.
+On 1 April 1937 the parish was also abolished and merged with Gomersal.
+In 1931 the parish had a population of 2816.

 Transportation

 The village used to have a railway station (Birkenshaw and Tong) on the former Leeds, Bradford and Halifax Junction Railway.
 It was closed to passengers in 1953 and closed completely in 1964.